 Symptoms Of Chagas Disease In Dogs

 Symptoms of chagas disease in dogs can either be acute, meaning they appear suddenly and severely, or they can be chronic, meaning they are mild at first and gradually worsen over a longer period of time.
-Some dog have an asymptomatic period, which can last for months to years, where they show no symptoms, although the parasite may still be doing internal damage to the organs, including degeneration and inflammation of the heart.
-Here are some of the symptoms you might see in dogs that suffer from chagas disease.

 - Exercise intolerance